Walk Like an Egyptian: Recording

 Sternberg finished a demo version by January 1984 with the singer Marti Jones, featuring percussion with kitchen implements.
 He offered it to Toni Basil, who turned it down.
 Lene Lovich recorded the first version of the song, but it was unreleased when she decided to take a break from music to raise her family.
 David Kahne, who like Sternberg was affiliated with Peer International Publishing, was the producer of Different Light.
 He received a copy of the demo and liked it, especially Jones's "offhand quality", and took the song to the Bangles, who agreed to record it.

-Kahne had each member of the group sing the lyrics to determine who would sing each verse; Vicki Peterson, Michael Steele and Susanna Hoffs sang lead vocals in the final version on the first, second and third verses, respectively.
+Kahne constructed a multitrack consisting of a tape loop of him playing a "dog head shaker", overlaid himself playing a drum beat on a LinnDrum drum machine by hand, and then had each member of the group sing the lyrics to determine who would sing each verse; Vicki Peterson, Michael Steele and Susanna Hoffs sang lead vocals in the final version on the first, second and third verses, respectively.
 Kahne disliked Debbi Peterson's leads, so she was relegated to backing vocals, which angered her and caused tension within the group.
-The situation was exacerbated by the use of a drum machine in place of her drumming, further diminishing her role in the song.
+The situation was exacerbated by the use of the LinnDrum in place of her drumming, further diminishing her role in the song.
 She plays the tambourine during their 1986 performance on BBC's The Old Grey Whistle Test.
-The whistling in the song was played by a machine.
+Kahne performed the whistling hook in the song that precedes Hoffs' final verse.
+In live performances, the whistling part is either played by a keyboard and mimed by Debbi, or substituted by the band's scatting vocals.